 History is the fountain head of truth.
 The reality of "going green" is in the history of this movement.
 History has shown the environmental movement has almost created a monopoly on being wrong.
 Not only wrong, but deadly to millions and causing suffering to hundreds of millions of people worldwide.
 Should we be putting our fate in the hands of those with that kind of record?
 Yet this movement has created a worldwide regulatory and public relations hegemony involving the media and the apparatus of government world over.

 In industry I find that everyone is so afraid of offending someone!
 Our fears about offending someone, or anyone for that matter, are part of that stupor.
-I don't believe we should be rude, crude, stupid or smarmy, but we do need to be direct and state that which is true.
-Factually and forthrightly!
-As time goes by we will be vindicated by reality.
+I don't believe we should be rude, crude, stupid or smarmy, but we do need to be direct in our views, and state that which is true, boldly, factually and forthrightly!
+Don't worry about popularity, because you most likely won't be popular, but as time goes by we will be vindicated by reality.
+That's the reward.

 Since that time the world’s population soared from approximately two billion people at the end of WWII to almost seven billion now.
 Those living in the most developed countries are also living longer healthier lives than anytime in human history.
 They are also the countries where the general population is most heavily exposed to synthetic chemicals, including pesticides.